jam:pub-sub

 Clearing the cache

-Each individual subcription will be automatically removed from the cache when its cacheDuration elapses.
+On the client, each individual subcription will be automatically removed from the cache when its cacheDuration elapses.

 1import { PubSub } from 'meteor/jam:pub-sub';